SGDInstitute/apollo/content/collections/pages/mblgtacc/about.md

                 type: link
                 attrs:
                   href: 'http://sgdinstitute.org'
+                  rel: null
                   target: _blank
-                  rel: null
+                  title: null
             text: 'Midwest Institute for Sexuality and Gender Diversity' -
             type: text
             text: ' represents a new chapter in the broader, prouder history of a movement of students dedicated to building queer success in the Midwest.
-Over the past 27 years, MBLGTACC has become a destination and refuge for LGBTQIA+ and ally students to engage with their peers from around the region and the nation.'
+Over the past 30 years, MBLGTACC has become a destination and refuge for LGBTQIA+ and ally students to engage with their peers from around the region and the nation.'
       -
         type: paragraph
         content: